 Summary: This segment added a carpool lane in each direction on I-5 between Avenida Pico and Avenida Vista Hermosa in San Clemente, and included major improvements through reconstruction of the Avenida Pico Interchange (part of Project D).
 The project also added bicycle lanes in both directions on Avenida Pico.
-Construction began in February 2015.
-Construction of the carpool lanes were completed and all three segments of the I-5 between Avenida Pico to San Juan Creek were opened to traffic on March 13, 2018.
-During the quarter, the contractor worked on the punchlist items and relief of maintenance was issued on August 23, 2018.
-The one-year plant establishment period is ongoing until May 2019.
+Construction began in February 2015 and all three segments of the I-5 between Avenida Pico to San Juan Creek were opened to traffic on March 13, 2018.
+The project was officially completed on August 23, 2018.
+During the quarter, plant establishment continued and will be completed by May 2019.